walshbr/introduction-to-text-analysis/data-cleaning/zotero.md

 To deal with citation situations like this, the academic community has developed its own tool: [Zotero](https://www.zotero.org).
 Zotero can do everything we've described so far in a snap, but it can also do so much more.
 Spending a few minutes learning it will save you dozens if not hundreds of hours in your writing life.
 Seriously.

 First visit the [Zotero download page](https://www.zotero.org/download).
-You can run Zotero out of Firefox, which allows you to capture and manage your citations without leaving the browser.
+You can run Zotero out of Firefox, which allows you to capture and manage your citations without ever leaving the browser.
 But we like to separate the process of collecting citations from managing and using them.
 Download "Zotero Standalone" from the right window pane:

 ![zotero download](/assets/data-cleaning/zotero-download.jpg)